-Winter hiking in Tasmania is an unforgettable adventure experience
+Winter hiking in Tasmania is an unforgettable adventure experience.

-Hiking in Tasmania during winter is such an amazing and special experience and one week after our adventure began I still cannot believe I did The Overland Track in winter.
+Hiking in Tasmania during winter is such an amazing and special experience, and one week after our adventure began, I still cannot believe I did The Overland Track in winter.
 When my friend Michael invited me to go hiking in Tasmania and take on The Overland Track Winter Trek, also known as The “Tassie Tuff'”, I really had no idea what I was getting myself into.
-With much trepidation, I packed my backpack and sleeping bag (both borrowed) as I didn’t own such things and off I went to Launceston for two days of preparation with the Peak Potential Adventures team.
+With much trepidation, I packed my backpack and sleeping bag (both borrowed) as I didn’t own such things, and off I went to Launceston for two days of preparation with the Peak Potential Adventures team.
 After their careful analysis of the contents of my backpack (I can’t believe they made me take out my coffee machine and makeup bag), my pack weighed in at 15 kilos and armed with everything I needed for 6 days in the wilderness – rehydrated mince sachets; baby wipes; sunscreen; 2 minutes noodles and about 3 kilos of chocolate.
 I was ready to go.
-We met the other members of our group before we left and bonded over a beer and a burger on the eve of our departure.
+We met the other group members before we left and bonded over a beer and a burger on the eve of our departure.

 And then the magic began.
 After a short ferry ride and with absolutely no expectations of what lay ahead, we headed off to reach the first cabin (about a 4-hour walk).
-The terrain on The Overland Track was a combination of mud, snow and slippery tree stumps (not for the faint-hearted I thought).
-At a cracking pace, we made it just before nightfall and I can’t believe how much I was looking forward to rehydrated mince and freeze-dried peas.
+The terrain on The Overland Track was a combination of mud, snow and slippery tree stumps (not for the faint-hearted, I thought).
+At a cracking pace, we made it just before nightfall, and I can’t believe how much I was looking forward to rehydrated mince and freeze-dried peas.

-I couldn’t help but think they were sweetening us up for what was yet to come and I may have been right but as we got used to the terrain and the weight of the backpacks we all seemed to take each day’s new challenge as it presented itself.
+I couldn’t help but think they were sweetening us up for what was yet to come, and I may have been right, but as we got used to the terrain and the weight of the backpacks, we all seemed to take each day’s new challenge, as it presented itself.
 The good humour of the group also went a long way to get us through.